p3t/spring-cursorpaging/README.md

 </dependencies>
 ```

+Current published version is `0.8.0-RC1`

-Note: Currently the library is only available on gitHub-packages:
+Note: The library is also available on gitHub-packages:

 - Repository-URL: https://maven.pkg.github.com/p3t/spring-cursorpaging
 - You need an personal-access token (classic) to read from any github-package